meelimets/Andmetehnika-projekt-2024/README.md

 ## Extract

-Since the biodiversity database is not updated weekly, we directly downloaded the database as a csv file from the website.
+For our project, we focused on extracting data related to Estonia.
+The data extraction process involved querying the database with specific conditions to subset the data:

+Basis of Record: Human observation
+Country or Area: Estonia
+Has Coordinate: True
+Has Geospatial Issue: False
+Occurrence Status: Present
+Year Range: From the start of 2000 to the end of 2024 The output was downloaded as a tabular data file in .csv format.

-## Data cleaning and preparation
+### 1. Data cleaning

-The dataset was augmented with an ISO code (the county's identifier) for each row, alongside the county name and a code assigned by the national authority (essentially the same ISO code but without the 'EE' prefix).
-This was done to ensure compatibility with Superset's column display requirements.
-Both codes are now included.

-Species located outside of the mainland were filtered out to retain only mainland results.
-This was done to ensure clarity when displaying them on the map later.
+Ensured that all data points were on land by removing records related to marine areas.

+### 2. Adding Additional Information:

+For each data record (row), additional information was added to indicate the county where the data point was recorded.

+### 3. Column Selection:

+The original dataset contained 50 different columns.
+To reduce the file size and retain only useful information for visualization, only selected columns were kept.

 ## Transforming the data

-The script located in the transform_GBIF file takes the downloaded .csv file, adjusts the number format and column names, and saves the transformed data as a Parquet file.
+The transformation process was carried out using Python script (transform_GBIF.py).
+The script took the downloaded CSV file, adjusted the number format and column names, saved the transformed data as a Parquet file, which is convenient while processing large data.
+Later the dataset was augmented with an ISO code, a county identifier for each row, together with county name.
+This was done to ensure the compatibility with Superset’s column display requirements.
+The transformed data is stored in a directory named parquet.

-This step assumes a parquet directory where the transformed files will be stored.

 The script can run with the command below: